moby/moby/docs/sources/commandline/command/logs.rst

 ::

-    Usage: docker logs [OPTIONS] CONTAINER
+   Usage: docker logs [-h] CONTAINER

    Fetch the logs of a container

+    -h, --help  Display this help